mnewswanger/kube-ci/docs/jobs/steps.md

 * `succeeded` - The step succeeded

 The following events are associated to `tasks`.
-They can be applied to notifiers and event_handlers.
+They can be applied to notifiers.

 * `attempt_failed` - The task attempt failed but may be retried - *Only applicable to notifiers*
+* `attempt_started` - The task started an attempt - *Only applicable to notifiers*
 * `complete` - The task completed - *Only applicable to notifiers*
 * `failed` - The task failed and will not be retried
 * `started` - The task was started - *Only applicable to notifiers*